 Freedom Trail, MA.
 No trip to Boston is complete without a chance to walk the infamous Freedom Trail.
 Parents, this is a great stop for school-aged children.
 Take a two-mile hike down some of early Bostonians most significant sites.
 But before you go, make sure you to check out this printable walking map so you don't miss a thing!

 Cape Cod, MA.
 If you're a Great White lover like me, then Cape Cod is a serious go-to destination on your summer adventure!
-Sign up for a day on the water full of deep sea fishing or whale watching and who knows what animals might swim up to great you.
+Sign up for a day on the water full of deep sea fishing or whale watching and who knows what animals might swim up to greet you.

 Lexington and Concord, MA.
 For all you history buffs, stop by and check out the Minute Man National Historical Park for a chance to revisit the battle grounds that started the Revolution.
 Reread the letters written by civilians and walk the grounds where brave soldiers once stood.